LuizHenriqueEgito/Blockchain/README.md

-# MathematicalComputing
+# BlockchainEngineering
-This repository aims to use mathematical tools together with Python.
+This repository aims to build and learn more about the world of blockchain, trying to be as educational and engaging as possible ;)